AugmentedAJ/Long-Context-Code-Bench/README.md

 ### Step 2: Judge All Edits

-Run the LLM judge on all edit runs.
+Run the judge on all edit runs.
 Use `--concurrency` for parallel judging:

 ```bash
 long-context-bench judge \